scaleoutsean/eseries-perf-analyzer/README.md

 ./setup-data-dirs.sh     # (epa subdirectory) creates directories for InfluxDB and Grafana and applies correct ownership

 # one shot Hail Mary
-# docker compose -d up # includes 'utils' container
+# docker compose -d up # includes 'utils' container, but not Grafana dashboards
 # or, step by step:

 docker compose build